MY DAILY RITUAL

 Moving to a country town where I didn’t know a soul.
 It really was the University café where I met some really nice people who became my friends.
 The café and let’s not forget the local Uni Bar, the cornerstone of all good Universities.
 Spent some time there too.

 At the café we would meet and chat, we would do our assignments and study for exams.
-On weekends I would travel home, catch up with my old school girlfriends at a café near me and work on a Sunday.
+On weekends I would travel home, catch up with my old school girlfriends at a café nearby and work on a Sunday.
 I also recall doing my weekly food shopping from my Mums pantry!
 Pretty cheeky right?
 I never had any money back then.
 Between rent, coffee and Uni night at the local pub it never lasted!

-I really needed a good morning coffee back then.
+I really needed a good morning coffee hit back then.
 It was like a slap to the face after a never-ending night of crying and wet nappies!
 We would talk about our babies, how we were surviving on very little sleep and wondering how something so small and cute could make such an enormous mess.

 We would also meet in the local park so our kids could play.
 I even remember driving around the local area, together with one of my mother’s club friends, trying desperately to get our babies to sleep in the backseat.